microsoft/bond/tools/image-builder/README.md

 # Uploading the Image

-After the Image archive has been created, it needs to be uploaded to the Azure storage account that the Travis CI builds consume from.
+After the image archive has been created, it needs to be uploaded to the Azure storage account that the Travis CI builds use.

 ## Credentials